Call for Applications: U.S.-German Forum Future Agriculture

 - U.S. applicants should live and work in the Corn Belt (Iowa, Indiana, Illinois, Missouri, Ohio).

-- Send your CV or resume in English by email to Katja Greeson at firstname.lastname@example.org, OR
+To apply, please send your CV or resume in English by email to Katja Greeson at email@example.com.

 COVID-19 Disclaimer: Program components and schedule are subject to change due to changes in travel restrictions.